EN ES TH

 Save to Google Doc first.
 Then read every word.
 ChatGPT will get some things wrong and miss others.
 Add what it missed.
 Correct what it got wrong.
 Remove anything outdated.
 This document feeds everything: CLAUDE.md, Claude.ai memory, and Claude Code memory.
 Garbage in, garbage out.

-ChatGPT → Claude Migration Calculator
+ChatGPT → Claude Migration Tool

 Day 2: Feed Into Claude - Then Test